-During the 25 May 2021 inspection, dry tailings were noted (Photo A-3 in Appendix A) in the 3PS observation pit, which was dug in 2016.
-Ponding water was noted at the base of the pit from rain and surface runoff during the inspection.
+During the 8 September 2022 inspection, dry tailings were noted (Photograph 3 in Appendix A) in the 3PS observation pit, which was dug in 2016.
 The 3PS water elevation was noted as having no water or being dry on the FRO monthly inspection sheets throughout the reporting period.